Penuel or Peniel in the Bible

 Penuel or Peniel in the Old Testament

+"Peniel" is the form of the name in Gen 32:30.
+In the next verse and elsewhere it appears as "Penuel."
 The name is said to have been given to the place by Jacob after his night of wrestling by the Jabbok, because, as he said, "I have seen God face to face, and my life is preserved."

 It was a height evidently close by the stream over which Jacob passed in the morning.
 Some have thought it might be a prominent cliff, the contour of which resembled a human face.